1. Is the country politically safe and stable?

-6. Does your company support to arrange international flights, domestic flights and hotel bookings and other required services?
+6. Does your company support to arrange international flights, domestic flights, and hotel bookings and other required services?

 7. What is the altitude sickness and what are its safety measures?

 High altitude sickness which is also called Acute Mountain Sickness is a physical condition of the people who are likely to suffer when they are going to the higher altitudes.
 It commonly occurs at an altitude of 2200m and above.
 There is a chance that the more you are in higher altitude, the less oxygen and air pressure you have.
-High altitude sickness occurs when one is gaining heights quickly in the mountains and not paying essential attentions to the body response.
-The high altitude sickness symptoms includes headache, breathlessness, fatigue, dizziness and sleep depravity.
-If you provide the proper attentions to your body response, it does not harm, but if not it could be fatal in extreme cases.
-The precaution for preventing yourself from suffering is to acclimatize with weather and altitude, ascend the heights gradually, drink plenty of water and take advice of guides as per the need.
-In order to reduce the chances of high altitude sickness, all the trekkers are advised for not to trek more than 600m in one day.
-It is important to know that if you are suffering from high altitude sickness and if you are not recovered after rest, you should descent to a lower altitude immediately.
+High altitude sickness occurs when one is gaining heights quickly in the mountains and not paying essential attention to body response.
+The high altitude sickness symptoms include headache, breathlessness, fatigue, dizziness and sleep depravity.
+If you provide the proper attention to your body response, it does not harm, but if not it could be fatal in extreme cases.
+The precaution for preventing yourself from suffering is to acclimatize with weather and altitude, ascend the heights gradually, drink plenty of water and take the advice of guides as per the need.
+In order to reduce the chances of high altitude sickness, all the trekkers are advised not to trek more than 600m in one day.
+It is important to know that if you are suffering from high altitude sickness and if you are not recovered after rest, you should descend to a lower altitude immediately.